plwt/WaterMarker/README.md

 # WaterMarker

-An image watermarking tool.
+An image watermarking tool for Linux.

-To do: tidy up the file paths and run further tests

-Next: comment code